Jan-Kiezun/Jan-Kiezun/README.md

 ---
 ###  Hey 👋 I'm Jan

-I'm a 3rd year CS student at University of Gdańsk.
-I currently aim to become a full stack developer and a data engineer.
+I'm a recent compsci graduate and a junior data engineer.

 ---
 ##### - What I'm currently learning? 🌱

-`Right now I'm focusing on React, Typescript and Python.`
+`Right now I'm focusing on Python, Typescript and React.`

 ##### - What I plan for the future?🤔
 `I want to start a blog 💬 to share my progress and what I work on with other people.`